Tet in Hoi An

-Tet is celebrated after twelve lunar months, and a lunar month is only 29 days long, so the date for the Tet New Year celebration changes annually (according to the solar calendar), but it usually falls in late January/early February.
+Tet is celebrated after twelve lunar months.
+A lunar month is only 29 days long, so the date for the Tet New Year celebration changes annually (according to the solar calendar).
+It usually falls in late January/early February.

 Tet comprises of five official public holidays in Vietnam.
-But in true Vietnamese style, this can easily extend up to nine or even fourteen days as the timing is very fluid and flexible.
-There is just no way a business owner can ask their staff to be back on a certain day, let alone to work during Tet, people would rather quit their jobs than miss out on the highlight of the year!
+But in true Vietnamese style, this can easily extend up to nine or even fourteen days.
+The timing is very fluid and flexible.
+There is just no way a business owner can ask their staff to be back on a certain day.
+Let alone work during Tet.
+People would rather quit their jobs than miss out on the highlight of the year!

 What Does Tet Mean for Vietnamese People?

 Tet is the time for a new start.
-Unlike in the western world, where we often don’t act on our New Year’s resolutions, Vietnamese people do clean up their life for Tet—in a literal as well as a figurative sense.
-Houses and temples are cleaned, debts are paid, grievances are forgiven and squabbles are settled.
+Unlike in the western world, where we often don’t act on our New Year’s resolutions.
+Vietnamese people do clean up their life for Tet.
+In a literal as well as a figurative sense.
+Houses and temples cleaned, debts paid, grievances forgiven and squabbles settled.

-Superstition plays a large part – it is believed that whatever happens on the first day of the New Year sets the tone for the coming year.
-To ensure that the first visitor brings good luck, the first visit of the day is carefully planned and orchestrated to ensure it is a lucky person who enters the house first on Tet morning.
+Superstition plays a large part.
+With the belief that whatever happens on the first day of the New Year sets the tone for the coming year.
+To ensure that the first visitor brings good luck, the first visit of the day is carefully planned and orchestrated.
+This ensures a lucky person is the first to enter the house on Tet morning.

 ….And most of all it is a time to party (with family and friends) in your hometown!